 Acclaimed filmmaker and producer Rachel Perkins is best known for her work promoting and showcasing Indigenous stories and culture through film and television.
 But, born into a culture of Indigenous activism, her reach and impact extend well beyond the screen.

 Heralding the 2023 return of Griffith University’s conversation series, A Better Future for All, Rachel joins journalist Kerry O’Brien for a candid and powerful exploration of her life in art and advocacy.

-Together, Rachel and Kerry will canvass the central role she has taken in the fight for Indigenous constitutional recognition as a key supporter in the creation of the Uluru Statement from the Heart.
-While also discussing her storied career, Rachel will bring real insights to the struggle by Aboriginal and Torres Strait Islander peoples over generations to be heard in Australia’s corridors of power, leading to the referendum for constitutional recognition of the Voice.
+Together, Rachel and Kerry canvass the central role she has taken in the fight for Indigenous constitutional recognition as a key supporter in the creation of the Uluru Statement from the Heart.
+While also discussing her storied career, Rachel brings real insights to the struggle by Aboriginal and Torres Strait Islander peoples over generations to be heard in Australia’s corridors of power, leading to the referendum for constitutional recognition of the Voice.

 Rachel Perkins is one of Australia’s most accomplished filmmakers, reaching millions of viewers with her groundbreaking dramas and documentaries focusing on colonial and Indigenous history.
 As the founder of renowned production house Blackfella Films, Rachel has helmed an array of critically lauded works including First Australians, Mabo, Bran Nue Day, Redfern Now, Total Control and The Australian Wars.

 A multi-award winner, Rachel was the recipient of an Australian Directors’ Guild award in 2019 for her work on the first series of ABC’s acclaimed drama, Mystery Road, adding to a laundry list of wins and nominations through respected institutions including the Australian Film Institute, Australian Writers’ Guild, Melbourne International Film Festival, the AACTA Awards, and more.